MIDI’s development has changed how we listen to electronic music today.

 But you must install a driver on your PC to understand the information the MIDI cable sends.

 Ethernet and WiFi:

-Many music-based applications on smartphones come equipped with the Bluetooth feature.
+Many music-based applications on smartphones come equipped with Bluetooth features.
 It needs less battery than WiFi to operate and doesn’t get a lot of interference either.

-Chapter 5: MIDI In, MIDI Out and MIDI Thru
+Chapter 5: MIDI In, MIDI Out, and MIDI Thru

 A MIDI port can send or receive electronic data from instruments.
 Each MIDI port type serves a different purpose, and here’s what they do.